A hands-on review of Wondershare Filmora X video editing software with enhanced user experience and comparisons with other tools:

 Filmora vs. Animaker

-Although both Filmora and Animaker boast of a comprehensive interface, we found Animaker still struggling with a clunky system, which is not the case with Filmora.
+Although both Filmora and Animaker boast of a comprehensive interface, we found that Animaker still struggling with a clunky system, which is not the case with Filmora.
 Animaker also lacks a robust customer support system.

 Filmora vs. Powtoon